-- 2014 Current OEM model-year production enclosed vehicles (Euro NCAP 5 Star Rated) running quicker than 9.000 seconds are required to be fitted with a roll cage designed to protect from any angle (360°) and mounted at a minimum six points to the following minimum specifications. - 2008 2013 OEM model-year production enclosed vehicles (Euro NCAP 5 Star Rated) running quicker than 10.000 seconds are required to be fitted with a roll cage designed to protect from any angle (360°) and mounted at a minimum six points to the following minimum specifications. - Pre 2008 OEM model-year production enclosed vehicles running quicker than 10,500 seconds are required to be fitted with a roll cage designed to protect from any angle (360°) and mounted at a minimum six points to the following minimum specifications. - Convertibles running quicker than 13.499 seconds are required to be fitted with a roll cage designed to protect from any angle (360°) and mounted at a minimum six points to the following minimum specification - 63.2 Main roll cage hoops 38mm x 3mm wall thickness, mild steel, or alternatively 1 1⁄2" x 083" chrome moly. - 63.3 Side/cross bars 32mm x 2.6mm wall thickness, mild steel, or alternatively 1 1/4" x .065" chrome moly. - 63.4 Roll cage mounting points must be securely fastened to frame or frame rails by approved welding methods, i.e., arc or preferably TIG Heliarc). - 63.5 If the car has no frame structure the roll cage must be fitted using a minimum 150mm x 150mm x 3mm steel plate as a foot to which each bar is welded, then another steel plate of the same dimensions must be bolted under the body using at least four 10mm nuts and bolts to sandwich the floor as an adequate anchorage.
+- All vehicles in this category are required to be fitted with a roll cage designed to protect from any angle (360°) and mounted at a minimum six points to the following minimum specifications. - 63.2 Main roll cage hoops 38mm x 3mm wall thickness, mild steel, or alternatively 1 1/2" x 083" chrome moly. - 63.3 Side/cross bars 32mm x 2.6mm wall thickness, mild steel, or alternatively 1 1/4" x .065" chrome moly. - Roll cage mounting points must be securely fastened to frame or frame rails by approved welding methods, i.e., arc or preferably TIG Heliarc). - 63.5 If the car has no frame structure the roll cage must be fitted using a minimum 150mm x 150mm x 3mm steel plate as a foot to which each bar is welded, then another steel plate of the same dimensions must be bolted under the body using at least four 10mm nuts and bolts to sandwich the floor as an adequate anchorage.